NIGMS/NIGMS-Sandbox/docs/HowToReUseAWSBatchResources.md

 ![StackHyperlink](/images/images_for_resuing_AWSBatch_Resources/StackHyperlink.png)

-3. Select **Resources** and see the Physical ID, usually if an arn is provided then the last part of the arn (ex. in arn:aws:batch:us-east-1:009160071907:compute-environment/aws-batch-nigms-ComputeEnvironment aws-batch-nigms-ComputeEnvironment would be the name of the compute environment) otherwise, the Physical ID is the name of the resource.
+3. Select **Resources** and see the Physical ID, usually if an arn is provided then the last part of the arn is the name of the resource (ex. in arn:aws:batch:us-east-1:009160071907:compute-environment/aws-batch-nigms-ComputeEnvironment aws-batch-nigms-ComputeEnvironment would be the name of the compute environment) otherwise, the Physical ID is the name of the resource.
 Clicking on the hyperlink for the physical ID links to the actual resource if more details are required.

 ![ResourcesBatchBucket](/images/images_for_resuing_AWSBatch_Resources/ResourcesIDs.png)